Financial Planning for Newlyweds: Merging College Debt and Savings

 Just as marriage is a partnership, so is managing your finances.
 With open communication, a solid plan, and mutual goals, you can tackle college debt and save for the future without compromising your financial health or relationship harmony.

-Hello Discerning Parents and Future Graduates, Today, we're navigating another crucial chapter in our guide to mastering the financial maze of funding higher education.
+Today, we're navigating another crucial chapter in our guide to mastering the financial maze of funding higher education.
 For all the Jills and Jacks blending newlywed bliss with financial savvy, this guide is your roadmap to managing college debts and savings together.

 Managing finances as newlyweds can often feel like you're both CFOs in the nascent merger that is your marriage.
 Here’s how to make sure your financial union is as successful as your personal one: